christophstrasen/WorldObserver/docs_internal/vision.md

 Active probes initiate their own scans over world state when no suitable event exists or when periodic reconfirmation is needed.
-Their job is to decide where, how often, and how intensely to “shine a light” onto the world state so that important facts are discovered in time without overwhelming the game loop.
-In practice Probes are wired into time-based triggers and started/stopped on demand.
+Their job is to decide where, how intensely, and in which order to “shine a light” onto the world state so that important facts are discovered in time without overwhelming the game loop.
+In practice, probes are registered with a central tick‑based scheduler, which calls them with a per‑tick budget and can start or stop them on demand.

 ### Observation

 A concrete “noted” observation of a fact, carried as a record in an observable stream, often with the time of observation attached.
 The same fact may be observed many times with each observation being its own event with typically no hard guarantees about order and completness.

 Implemented by:

 #### Base ObservationStreams

-Base ObservationStreams are live, world‑centric streams built directly from Facts via Event Listeners and Active Probes.
+Base ObservationStreams are live, world‑centric streams fed by per‑type fact
+plans: combinations of Event Listeners and Active Probes that turn Facts into observations.
 They hold observations as data points in stable schemas for things like squares, rooms, vehicles, and corpses, not the game objects themselves.

 #### Derived ObservationStreams

-Derived ObservationStreams are built from one or more existing streams that narrow or combine them into more specific facts.
+Derived ObservationStreams are structurally identical to base streams, but are built from one or more existing streams into higher‑level streams that combine or refine observations.
 Internally this is typically expressed as LQR queries, but they still only describe what has been observed.
 For example, they can represent “squares within N tiles of any player” or “rooms that currently contain zombies”, without yet declaring that these facts are important or should trigger actions.

 ### Situation

 When observations line up to show something interesting about the world, from a single simple check to a complex pattern across many observations over time.

 A Situation is when one or more ObservationStreams are treated as “interesting